Achronus/care-coordinator/README.md

 ## Remaining

-This section focuses on what is left to do before the project is ready for deployment (~90% complete).
+This section focuses on what is left to do before the project is ready for deployment (~92% complete).
 What's left:

-- Admin dashboard
+- Refactor state management using [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction)
 - JWT tokens
 - SMS Notifications